teseu/astro-wp-v2/README.md

 ## Notes

 Almost all README from the original project was preserved, after all I just create a different theme, just a shell of the great work done before.

+The dates were set to Brazilian Portuguese locale, it's very simple to set to any locale, just use yours with appropriate string, like `toLocaleDateString('en-US', options)`.
+The options are very easy to understand as well, `options = {
+  weekday: 'long',
+  year: 'numeric',
+  month: 'long',
+  day: 'numeric',
+}`.

 ### Quick install